 According to Instagram, nearly half of its users use Instagram weekly to shop.
 To capitalize on product posts your brand likely already shares, make these posts shoppable by ensuring you have an Instagram Business Account.
 From there, set up Instagram Shopping with their Commerce Manager or a supported platform (Shopify and BigCommerce are two) and fill out your shop details.
 From there, you’re ready to start tagging photos with your posts.

 Fashion is a visual industry, and Dash Hudson is a visual platform.
-Marketers can use Vision to predict which images in their visual library will perform best, while tools like Social Analytics give the ability to measure your performance in-depth or at-a-glance.
+Marketers can use Dash Hudson's Predictive AI for social media anticipates which images in their visual library will perform best, while tools like Social Analytics give the ability to measure your performance in-depth or at-a-glance.
 Relationships help measure your influencer partnerships, while the Creator Discovery feature for Instagram lets you source influencers by industry, following and more so you can discover the best influencers for your brand and ensure your visuals resonate with your audience.

 There are a lot of Australian-made clothing brands, but a few clothing brands that are made in Australia include Victoria and Woods, Zimmerman, Tony Bianco and Ksujbi.